nickeisenberg/SQL_min_working_ex/db_generator/README.md

 1. parents_and_children

 ## How to use
-* The best way to use the repo would be to clone or fork it onto your machine
+* First clone or fork the repo onto your machine.
-* You could either clone it the directory where your python looks for libraries or just append your path with `sys.path.append` when you want to call the classes to build the databases.
 * To create the database, you first need to create an engine.
 See [this link](https://docs.sqlalchemy.org/en/20/core/engines.html) for information on engines.
 There is also a function in the `utils.py` folder that will create the engine for you.
-This function should work with postgresql but I ahve only tested it for mysql.
+This function should work with postgresql, but I have only tested it for mysql.
 If you want to use sqlite as you database, the engine simply becomes `sqlalchemy.create_engine('sqlite:///<path_to_db>')`.
 * After creating the engine, open a python script and run the following (the following is for mysql and the parents_and_children generator):